Sam Goodman (boxer): Cancelled bouts with Naoya Inoue

-On October 3, 2024 it was reported that Goodman would challenge Naoya Inoue for the undisputed super bantamweight title in Tokyo, Japan on December 24, 2024.
-On December 13 2024, it was reported that Goodman suffered a serious cut on his eyelid during sparring and the fight has been moved to January 24 2025.

-His fight with Inoue was cancelled for the second time after he had again injured his left eyelid during training on the morning of January 11 2025.
+On 3 October 2024, it was reported that Goodman would challenge Naoya Inoue for the undisputed super bantamweight title in Tokyo, Japan, on 24 December 2024.
+On 13 December 2024, it was reported that Goodman suffered a serious cut on his eyelid during sparring and the fight has been moved to 24 January 2025.
+His fight with Inoue was cancelled for the second time after he had again injured his left eyelid during training on the morning of 11 January 2025.
 He was replaced by Kim Ye-joon.
-This cancellation will keep him from challenging Inoue for the foreseeable future.

 Goodman vs. Vaca

 Goodman defeated Cesar Vaca Espinoza by unanimous decision at Hordern Pavilion in Sydney, Australia, on 14 May 2025.

 WBA featherweight championship challenge

 Goodman vs. Ball

-Goodman was scheduled to challenge English boxer Nick Ball, who holds the WBA featherweight title, on 16 August 2025 in Riyadh, Saudi Arabia.
+Goodman challenged English boxer Nick Ball, who holds the WBA featherweight title, on 16 August 2025 in Riyadh, Saudi Arabia.
 Goodman lost by unanimous decision.

+Goodman vs. Blizzard

+Goodman got back to winning ways in his next fight, defeating the previously unbeaten Tyler Blizzard via unanimous decision at TikTok Entertainment Centre in Sydney, Australia, on 17 December 2025.